We’re committed to measuring our GHG emissions and taking steps to reduce them.

 We evolve our GHG emissions management program and reporting tools to keep pace with the changing landscape and scope of our company – as well as with relevant standards, protocols and best practices.
 We work with an integrated energy services provider to compile, analyze and produce annual reports related to our GHG emissions.
 The content and methods related to data calculation, estimation and aggregation are reviewed each year to identify opportunities for improvement.
-For additional detail about the AT&T GHG emissions and calculations methodology, please see our Methodology and Process document.

 Scope 1 (Direct Emissions)

-We also met our goal to reduce the GHG emissions of our U.S. fleet 30% from our 2008 baseline of 865,777 metric tons (MT) CO2e.
-Through 2019, our U.S. ground fleet emissions have decreased 267,379 MT CO2e – or 31% – from our 2008 baseline.
-This also represents a year-over-year decrease of 39,739 MT CO2e – or 6.3% – from 2018.
+We also met our goal to reduce the GHG emissions of our U.S. fleet 30% from our 2008 baseline of 865,777 MT CO2e.
+Through 2020, our U.S. ground fleet emissions have decreased 332,658 MT CO2e – or 38.4% – from our 2008 baseline.
+This also represents a year-over-year decrease of 65,280 MT CO2e – or 10.9% – from 2019.